Skip to main content

 Nomination of Candidates

-The goal of the primary process should be to select the best possible candidates for the political
+The goal of the primary process should be to select the best possible candidates for the political parties, with the greatest possible voter participation.

 • Primaries should be direct.
 A plurality vote is sufficient.